 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Jacksonville State University is $8,110 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
+Room and board at Jacksonville State University costs $8,320 a year.
+This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the Jacksonville State University's on-campus cafeterias and dining facilities.

 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Jacksonville State University undergrads use financial aid to to cover the cost of tuition.
-In 2021, 5,349 of the 7,747 undergrads enrolled received financial aid.
+The majority of Jacksonville State University undergrads use financial aid to finance their education.
+In 2022, 5,735 of the 8,067 undergrads enrolled received financial aid.

 |Most Common Loans for Jacksonville State University Students|